 The definition of market value is when a willing vendor meets a willing buyer, so price can be heavily impacted by just how willing each of these two parties are!
-Obviously market dynamics play a large part also, and we believe there are five other elements (at least) that can affect the price a residential property will sell for.
+What are the factors affecting property prices?
+Obviously, market dynamics play a large part also, and we believe there are five other elements (at least) that can affect the price a residential property will sell for.

 1. The vendor.
 If a vendor has realistic expectations from the outset they are more likely to get a fair price for their home.
 Some owners miss the mark with their dream prices, their properties stay on the market too long, go “stale” and end up selling for less (or not at all).
 Other owners may strike it lucky and have buyers fall in love and fight over their home, delivering that dream price.
 But the bottom line is that the vendor needs to be motivated to sell, otherwise they are unlikely to meet the market.